https://www.gosh.nhs.uk/news/nihr-gosh-clinical-research-facility-celebrates-international-clinical-trials-day/

 GOSH ran 196 clinical trials in 2024/25, with 3747 participants recruited to research projects in the same year.

-We welcomed patients, families, and staff from across the hospital for an afternoon of fun and engaging activities run by our research, pharmacy, Children and Young People’s Health Resource (D-CYPHR) and lab colleagues.
-They ran interactive activities and games such as bracelet making, chocolate and skittle experiments, and colouring in.
+We welcomed patients, families, and staff from across the hospital for an afternoon of interactive activities, such as bracelet making, chocolate and skittle experiments, and colouring in.
+The event was run by our research, pharmacy, Children and Young People’s Health Resource (D-CYPHR) and lab colleagues.
 GOSH Arts treated us to a musical performance and we were visited by therapy dogs Bailey and Dr Ted.

 The event is one year since the launch of the new CRF on the eighth floor of the Southwood building.